Hypercubed/dynamo/README.md

 ## Introduction

-[josdejong/typed-function](https://github.com/josdejong/typed-function) provides a flexible and organized way to do run-time type checking in JavaScript.  `ts-typed-function` is an experimental TypeScript wrapper on top of `typed-function`.
+[josdejong/typed-function](https://github.com/josdejong/typed-function) provides a flexible and organized way to do run-time type checking and overloading in JavaScript.  `ts-typed-function` is an experimental TypeScript wrapper on top of `typed-function`.

 `typed-function` has the following features: